DallasNovakowski/DallasNovakowski/content/post/_index.md

   image: ""
 title: Thought-doing
 description: "Dallas Novakowski's blog, discussing consumer research, data science, data visualization, open science, and being a human."
-subtitle: "Many people seem to style themselves at thought leaders, I'm happy to focus on doing my own thoughts well"
+subtitle: "Sometimes I wish I was a thought-leader, but then I realize I'm happier when focusing on being a thought-doer."
 view: 2
 ---